 Sitemapping best practices

-• Keep your sitemap updated to ensure that Google and the like can still crawl and index your website properly.
+- Update your sitemap regularly to ensure that Google and the like can still crawl and index your website properly.

-Knowing how to create a sitemap for a website is an indispensable skill that can enhance your website’s user experience and visibility in search.
-Start crafting your sitemap today with our dedicated sitemap creator and take the first step towards optimizing your site’s SEO and UX.
+Knowing how to create a sitemap for a website is an indispensable skill that can improve your site’s user experience and visibility in search.
+Start crafting yours today with our dedicated sitemap creator and take the first step towards optimizing SEO and UX.

 Design user-friendly sites with Slickplan